Phu Quoc Kien Giang, Vietnam Travel Guide

 Morning: Visit Dinh Cau Temple, an iconic landmark.
 Afterward, explore the bustling Duong Dong Market to see local life and fresh produce.

-Afternoon: Relax on Long Beach (Bai Truong), the island's most famous stretch of sand.
+Afternoon: Relax on The Longest beach (Bai Truong), the island's most famous an expanse of sand.
 Enjoy the sun and calm waters.
 Evening: Have dinner at the lively Duong Dong Night Market.
 Sample fresh seafood and local street food specialties.

 A concise plan for a short visit.